MasterOfPoppets/MasterOfPoppets.github.io/src/portfolio/pwg.md

 requirements along the way, including:

 *   Improve the ability to make timely changes to the system
-*   Provide better support for mobile devices. particularly tablets
+*   Provide better support for mobile devices, particularly tablets

 With Aperture starting life written in jQuery hooked up to a Perl back-end, the development team took some time to analyse the various frameworks available and made a decision to switch to using Angular - bringing Quantum Web